Sign up to our Newsletter

 Within our fabrication facility, we have a number of 3D printers and a team of experts with almost ten years of additive manufacture experience, who can help turn your ideas and designs into 3D printed parts, no matter what stage of the design process you are at.

-Although based in Liverpool City Centre, we work with customers across the country to produce a range of 3D print models, parts and prototypes for virtually any industry, and can dispatch parts next day in most cases.
+Although based in Liverpool City Centre, Sensor City work with customers across the country to produce a range of 3D print models, parts and prototypes for virtually any industry, and can dispatch parts next day in most cases.

 3D printing techniques

-Thanks to our wide range of in-house equipment, we can undertake 3D printing projects using the following manufacture methods:
+Thanks to our wide range of in-house laboratory facilities, we can undertake 3D printing projects using the following manufacture methods:

 The most widely used 3D printing technique is a process known as Fused Deposition Modelling (FDM), or sometimes called Fused Filament Fabrication (FFF).
 FDM printers use a thermoplastic filament roll, which is heated to its melting point and then extruded through a fine nozzle, layer by layer, to create a three-dimensional object.